open-component-model/ocm/docs/README.md

 The model uses a globally unique naming scheme for software [components](ocm/model.md#components).
 Components are versioned.
-Every component version describes a set of formally typed delivery artefacts (like OCI images).
-Those artefacts get assigned unique identities in the context of the component version.
+Every component version describes a set of formally typed delivery artifacts (like OCI images).
+Those artifacts get assigned unique identities in the context of the component version.

-Those artefact definitions may carry an additional arbitrary attribution, and they provide a formal specification of the access method, which can be used to access the technical content of the artefact in the actual evaluation context of a component version.
+Those artifact definitions may carry an additional arbitrary attribution, and they provide a formal specification of the access method, which can be used to access the technical content of the artifact in the actual evaluation context of a component version.

-The description model allows to transport content from one repository landscape (hosting the real technical artefacts and the component version descriptions) into other, especially private, environments without losing the validity of the access information.
-In any environment the actual description of the component version carries valid environment-specific information for the artefact location.
+The description model allows to transport content from one repository landscape (hosting the real technical artifacts and the component version descriptions) into other, especially private, environments without losing the validity of the access information.
+In any environment the actual description of the component version carries valid environment-specific information for the artifact location.

-A transport tool can use the bill of material to determine the set of artefacts that have to be transferred and use the access information to access the technical content of the artefacts in the source environment.
+A transport tool can use the bill of material to determine the set of artifacts that have to be transferred and use the access information to access the technical content of the artifacts in the source environment.
 They will then be copied into a repository landscape on the target side.
-In the target environment, the model description will be stored, also, after it has been adapted to reflect the new location of the described artefacts.
+In the target environment, the model description will be stored, also, after it has been adapted to reflect the new location of the described artifacts.

-Using provided implementations for the used access types, this can be done in completely generic manner if there is a common interface and a discovery mechanism for the implementation of the access methods, based on the type information stored along with the artefact description in the component version.
+Using provided implementations for the used access types, this can be done in completely generic manner if there is a common interface and a discovery mechanism for the implementation of the access methods, based on the type information stored along with the artifact description in the component version.

 This project contains a Go language binding for the Open Component Model, which exactly provides such an extensible implementation frame and a